Transforming Science with Large Language Models: A Survey on AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation: Survey Scope and Methodology

 \subsubsection{Domains of Application}

-Many recent datasets for multimodal content generation and understanding are from ArXiv and more generally the STEM domain (science, technology, engineering and mathematics).
+Many recent datasets for multimodal content generation and understanding are drawn from arXiv and more generally the STEM domain.
 Models such as DeTikZify and AutomaTikZ have also been fine-tuned on such data.
 This indicates a limitation both in terms of application scenarios and model assessments, as these may perform worse when applied in cross-domain scenarios.